 It’s easy to hold to the belief that we are living on Earth, when in fact we “ARE” the living Earth.
-We believe we are living “IN” the universe, when in fact, the physical form we take on, emerged from and are enmeshed with the universe.
+We believe we are living “IN” the universe, when in fact, the physical form we take on emerged from and is enmeshed with the universe.
 We are vessels made from and housing the universe itself.
 We “ARE” the Universe!

 That is the physical aspect of ourselves.
 Our housing so to speak.
 But what about the “spiritual” non-physical aspect of ourselves?